Northeast Conference men's basketball tournament

-The Northeast Conference men's basketball tournament is the conference championship tournament in basketball for the Northeast Conference (NEC).
+The Northeast Conference men's basketball tournament is the conference championship tournament in basketball for the Northeast Conference, now officially known by its initialism of NEC.
 It has been held every year since the NEC was established in the 1981–82 season.
 The tournament is an eight-team single-elimination tournament and seeding is based on regular season records.
 The bracket is reseeded after the quarterfinals, with the highest remaining seed playing the lowest remaining seed in the semifinals.
 The tournament winner receives the conference's automatic bid to the NCAA basketball tournament.

-Robert Morris, which left the NEC in 2020 for the Horizon League, is the program that has won the most NEC Tournament Championships (9), followed by current NEC members LIU (6) and Fairleigh Dickinson (6) as well as Mount St. Mary's (also 6), which left the NEC in 2022 for the Metro Atlantic Athletic Conference.
+Robert Morris, which left the NEC in 2020 for the Horizon League, is the program that has won the most NEC Tournament Championships (9), followed by current NEC members LIU (7), then Fairleigh Dickinson (6) as well as Mount St. Mary's (also 6), which left the NEC in 2022 for the Metro Atlantic Athletic Conference.
 LIU, which before 2019–20 represented only the university's Brooklyn campus, has been the only program to win three consecutive tournament championships, from 2011–2013.
 Robert Morris won back-to-back championships on three occasions (1982–83, 1989–90 and 2009–10), the only other programs to win back-to-back championships, Marist and Rider, are also no longer members of the NEC.
 Of the current conference members (9 programs), three have not won a championship.
 Sacred Heart has participated in all NEC tournaments since joining the conference; Le Moyne and Stonehill have yet to participate.